 The Daleks' master plan (1965 - 1966)

-This was a twelve-part serial, first broadcast between 13th November 1965 - 29th February 1966.
 Since the three surviving episodes are more or less incomprehensible without some knowledge of the story, I'm going to discuss the plot in considerably more detail than usual.
-And yes, there are spoilers ahead.

 At the start of part two the Doctor, companions Steven and Katarina and space security agent Bret Vyon, their temporary ally, are in the jungle on the planet Kembel.
 They can't get to the Tardis, since this is surrounded by Daleks.
 When the Daleks set the jungle on fire, they seek refuge in the planet's main city.
 There they learn that the Daleks have built an ultimate weapon, the time destructor, and that Mavic Chen, guardian of the solar system and leader of all humans, is in league with the Daleks.
 The Doctor manages to steal the taranium core of the time destructor, thus disrupting the Daleks' plans.